 Visitors In The Hospital

 Although their intentions are usually good and come from love and care for you, the idea of having your family and friends present during your most precious and sensitive moments as a family unit might not be the best idea for you.
-You and your husband might prefer an environment a little different than what everyone else imagines for you.
+You and your husband might prefer an environment a little different from what everyone else imagines for you.

 Visitors In Labor and Delivery